mgaIIi/DF_UNIGE/Assignments_reports/File-System Forensics Report - Milo Galli.md

 005:  -------     0016777183   0016777215   0000000033   Unallocated
 ```

-From the output I inferred that the image was partitioned using GPT and in the 4th partition there was _Microsft basic data_ so I tried to extract it and see what was inside
+From the output I inferred that the image was partitioned using GPT and in the 4th partition there was _Microsoft basic data_ so I tried to extract it and see what was inside
 using **TSK - mmcat**.
 Once extracted I tried to get some informations about the filesystem using **TSK - fsstat**